chmarz/API-guidelines/Guidelines.md

 Use of common patterns and standard conventions greatly aids developers in correctly guessing common property names and meanings.
 Services SHOULD use verbose naming patterns and SHOULD NOT use abbreviations other than acronyms that are the dominant mode of expression in the domain being represented by the API, (e.g. Url).

+A resource can be a singleton or a collection.
+For example, “customers” is a collection resource and “customer” is a singleton resource.
+We can identify the “customers” collection resource as: `/customers`.
+We can identify a single “customer” resource as: `/customers/{customer_id}`.

+A resource may contain sub-collection resources also.
+For example, sub-collection resource “accounts” of a particular “customer” can be identified as: `/customers/{customer_id}/accounts`.
+Similarly, a singleton resource “account” inside the sub-collection resource “accounts” can be identified as: `/customers/{customer_id}/accounts/{account_id}`.

 ### 17.2.
 Casing
 - Acronyms SHOULD follow the casing conventions as though they were regular words (e.g. Url).
 - All identifiers including namespaces, entityTypes, entitySets, properties, actions, functions and enumeration values SHOULD use lowerCamelCase.